department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 # Links

 <div class="va-introtext" markdown="1">
 A link is a navigation element that can appear alone, inline (embedded), or in a group with other links.
-A link can trigger a download, but in general links go places when clicked.
+A link can trigger a download, but in general links go to internal or external pages when clicked.
 </div>

 ## Examples